Yes, it’s not necessarily you have a bad sense of humor.

 - By accepting the joke you accept that power dynamic

-The Mean Jokes Consequences
+The Social Consequences Of Mean Jokes

 The joke can have lasting consequences.

 Not only it becomes more OK to throw mean and racist jokes, but some people can start believing they are actually true.